awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 1. Create an App Mesh service mesh\.

    1. Save the following contents to a file named `mesh.yaml` on your computer\.
-The file will be used to create a mesh resource named `my-mesh`\.
+The file is used to create a mesh resource named `my-mesh`\.
 A service mesh is a logical boundary for network traffic between the services that reside within it\.

       ```
       apiVersion: appmesh.k8s.aws/v1beta2